prudencenaliaka/triangle-tracker/README.md

 JAVASCRIPT
 ## contact details
 my contact is 0705518699 or 0795651064 incase need arises you can reach me via that.
+## BDD
+specifications
+ when all sides are equal output is equilateral when two of the sides are equal output is isosceles when all the three sides are not equal output is scalene when two of the sides are less than or equal to the third side the output is not a triangle we input values then evaluate them to get results
 ### License
 copyright (c) (2019) GPL licence